It would seem logical that the less you rest, the more you burn calories, right? But that’s not how the body reacts to a lack of sleep.

 - Shut off all electronic devices at least 1 hour before your bedtime:

-The blue light on our cell phones, ipads, iphones, and televisions play havoc with our circadian rythmns by de-regulating areas in the brain linked to the back of the eye.
-Switch to a paper based book instead if you like to read before going to sleep.
+The blue light on our cell phones, iPads, iPhones, and televisions play havoc with our circadian rhythms by de-regulating areas in the brain linked to the back of the eye.
+Switch to a paper-based book instead if you like to read before going to sleep.

 - Watch what you eat after 6pm if you go to sleep at 11pm:

 Sugar (including fruit), caffeine, theine, or other foods with stimulants in them (including chocolate) will disturb your sleep patterns and deep sleep.

 Wine, though it initially induces relaxation, will disturb sleep later in the evening if consumed in important amounts.
 This is due to the quantity of sugar in it.